agajews/hltex/readme.md

 Now you can run python code in HLTeX and have save its output directly to your generated LaTeX file!

 [example coming]

+### Development

+To install locally, clone this repo and run `pip install -e PATH_TO_REPO.` You may need sudo permissions.

+Test documentation and contribution guidelines incoming.